 John is a director of several companies which export agricultural commodities.
 He is married to Rachael and has three children who all attend or have attended GSAL.
 He studied history at Oxford University and his interests include art, landscape and local history, golf and running.

-John chairs the External Relations Committee and serves on the Business & Management Committee.
-John is a Foundation Trustee and Chair of GSAL Enterprises Ltd.
+John serves on the External Relations and the Business & Management Committees.
+John is also a Foundation Trustee and Chair of GSAL Enterprises Ltd.

 Friday 13 March 2020